 But from Dad’s point of view, the Connecticut option was already toast.
 He was dismissive of what he called “wives’ preference” for Connecticut (over New Jersey) due to its private clubs and perceived snootiness.
 Wives and ex-wives, for Dad, were in abundant supply.
 Their opinions ever more so and therefore discounted exponentially.
 It was also further away from what he would always regard as his real home base, New York City, even if he was not actually to be residing there for tax reasons.

 That left next-door New Jersey as the top contender.
 Like Connecticut, “Enjoy NJ” is a state of contrasts.
 If you want to talk about snootiness, you could head over to Jackie Kennedy Onassis’ horse farm near Mendham or grab an advanced degree in physics from that finishing school (Einstein’s place) next to the Governor’s mansion “Drumthwacket.”
-On the other hand, there are some image problems.
+On the other hand, there are, to be sure, some image problems.
 How about that colonic appearance for those exiting New York City via the Lincoln Tunnel and traveling south on the Turnpike?
-The smell between Rahway and Elizabeth was particularly heinous (which has since been cleaned up).
+The smell between Rahway and Elizabeth on the Turnpike was particularly heinous (which has since been cleaned up).
 Back when capital punishment was legal in the Garden State, they used to execute prisoners by holding up a mirror to the inmate’s face.² I found it remarkable that whenever Dad pulled over to ask directions in any Jersey town, nobody had a clue!
-Even when he asked for obvious things like the way to the Turnpike, Parkway, or maybe even the Goddamned local post office, the response was ALWAYS a nose-pickin’ “huh?!”.
+Even when he asked for obvious things like the way back to the Turnpike, Parkway, or maybe even the Goddamned local post office, the response was ALWAYS a nose-pickin’ “huh?!”.
 Was it because people were too embarrassed to admit they lived there, I wondered?

 As for New Yorkers, Dad had a joke about them too.
 “How can you pick out the New Yorkers in the zoo?” he would ask me.
 “They’re the ones who stay in the elephant room longest.”
 Dad wasn’t half wrong about New York, of course.
 Anyone who has lived in the city during the summer has experienced the wonderful aroma of what can only be called “פּיס וואַסער (Yiddish for pis vaser)” which gently simmers curbside over the course of a few days in the 90 degree heat.
 It could dissolve nose hairs.